Dominican Republic national baseball team

 The Dominican Republic national baseball team (Spanish: Selección de béisbol de República Dominicana) is the national baseball team of the Dominican Republic.
-The team has won the Baseball World Cup in 1948 and World Baseball Classic in 2013.
+The team won the Baseball World Cup in 1948 and the World Baseball Classic in 2013.
 They are the first team to have won both world competitions.
-They are currently ranked the 9th-best in the world by the World Baseball Softball Confederation.
-At the Olympics in 2021 it faced Israel, Japan, Mexico, South Korea, and the United States.
+They are currently ranked 11th by the World Baseball Softball Confederation.
+At the Olympics in 2021 the team faced Israel, Japan, Mexico, South Korea, and the United States.

+The team competed against Team Israel, Team Puerto Rico, Team Venezuela, and Team Nicaragua in the 2023 World Baseball Classic, but failed to advance out of the first round.

-The team will compete against Team Israel, Team Puerto Rico, Team Venezuela, and Team Nicaragua in the 2023 World Baseball Classic in March 11-15, 2023 in Miami, Florida.
+Team Dominican Republic will compete against Team Israel, Team Netherlands, Team Venezuela, and Team Nicaragua in the 2026 World Baseball Classic from March 6-11, 2026, at LoanDepot Park in Miami, Florida, in Pool D.

 Results and fixtures

-The following is a list of professional baseball match results currently active in the latest version of the WBSC World Rankings, as well as any future matches that have been scheduled.
+The following is a list of professional baseball game results currently active in the latest version of the WBSC World Rankings, as well as any future games that have been scheduled.